How to support someone in palliative care: A guide for family and friends

 When someone we love is receiving palliative care, it’s natural to feel uncertain about how to help or what to say.
 You might worry about saying the wrong thing, or wonder if you’re doing enough to provide comfort.
 The truth is, just being there — offering your presence, your kindness, and your support — can mean everything.

+If your loved one is receiving palliative care services, they will have access to medical, emotional, and spiritual support tailored to their needs.
 We know this journey can feel overwhelming, but support is available — for both your loved one and for you.
-Whether you’re looking for ways to provide emotional support, offer practical support, or simply sit with them in quiet companionship, we’re here to help you navigate this time with care and confidence.
+Whether you’re looking for ways to provide emotional support, offer practical help, or simply sit with them in quiet companionship, we’re here to guide you through this time with care and confidence.

 A grandmother in palliative care, lovingly pressing her forehead against her granddaughter’s forehead as they smile at each other.